jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (1) Within 90 working days after polling day, a party secretary must file a return of the party's election expenses with the Electoral Commission.
 (2) The return must be—
-  (a) in the form required by the Electoral Commission; and (b) accompanied by an auditor's report obtained under section 206L.
+  (a) in the form required by the Electoral Commission; and (b) accompanied by an auditor’s report obtained under section 206L, if that section applies.

 ### 206IA Return of party’s allocation expenses
 (1) Within 90 days after polling day for a general election, a party secretary must file with the Electoral Commission a return of expenses incurred by the party that have been funded from the party’s allocation.